ibm-cloud-docs/openwhisk/plan.md

 Decide how you want to deploy your functions across environments, such as development, staging, and production environments.
 {: shortdesc}

 Because {{site.data.keyword.openwhisk_short}} is a Cloud Foundry-based service, you can manage the deployment of your functions in the Cloud Foundry organizations and spaces that are provided for you in {{site.data.keyword.cloud_notm}}.
 To organize your functions across these environments, you might choose to create one organization per function.
 Then, create a space for each environment you need.
 Instead, you could also have one organization for each environment and create a space per function.
-No matter how you arrange your organizations and spaces, choose a structure that allows you to effectively manage your function entities.
+No matter how you arrange your organizations and spaces, choose a structure that you can use to effectively manage your function entities.

 You can also use [namespaces](/docs/openwhisk?topic=cloud-functions-namespaces) to isolate resources.
 Each {{site.data.keyword.cloud_notm}} space contains an Open Whisk namespace by default.
 You can group entities, such as actions or triggers in a namespace, and then create Identity and Access (IAM) policies to manage user permissions for that group.